Nice3point/RevitTemplates/docs/Step‐by‐step-Guide.md

 ### Configuring the Solution:

 1. Choose the appropriate solution configuration to compile for a specific Revit version.
-2. **Debug R25** compiles the solution for Revit 2025.
-The last two digits indicate the Revit [version](https://github.com/Nice3point/RevitTemplates/wiki/Managing-API-compatibility).
+2. **Debug.R25** compiles the solution for Revit 2025.
+The last two digits indicate the Revit [version](Managing-API-compatibility.md).
 3. **Run configurations** determine which application starts when debugging.
 Select your main application.
 4. Start debugging by clicking the appropriate button.
 Revit will launch automatically.